densolo/transtur_card_atm/README.md

 Or start directly bin/transtur_card_atm.exe

 # How to develop UI

+UI is compiled with the full build however it is possible to run it separately to reduce time.
-UI is located under the web folder. web/htmlpage/index.html.template is an entry page that execute a js bundle.

-UI is implemented in React/TypeScript, e.g. web/src/components/AppForm.tsx
+UI is located under the web folder. web/htmlpage/index.html.template is an entry page that execute a js bundle that is implemented in React/TypeScript.
+See web/src/components/AppForm.tsx for the main form.

+To run dev server:

 1. Start a standalone dev server to compile
 ```